How to Stop Getting Facebook Ads in 2024

 How to stop ads on Facebook

-Facebook lets you block specific types of ads, or hide the ads you don’t like.
+Facebook lets you block specific types of ads or hide the ads you don’t like.
 You can go into the settings and adjust the preferences to reflect your tastes.
 You have more control than you may think over the ads you see on Facebook.
 You can even hide ads from a certain advertiser and not see them again.

 1. Use an ad blocker

 An ad blocker removes advertisements that intrude while you’re on the internet.
 When you visit a site, the ad blocker checks for anything that’s blacklisted and flags it as advertising material.
+Blocking ads on Facebook is also helpful for preventing malware.
+Some ads may contain viruses that could potentially be downloaded to your device.

-You can choose ad blocker apps for your mobile device or download ad-blocker extensions for Google Chrome, Microsoft Edge, or Safari.
-Many will work with other browsers, as well.
+Many ad blockers will remove Facebook ads, but not all of them work, so you may have to experiment to find the best one.
+You can choose ad blocker apps for your mobile device or download an ad blocker extension for Google Chrome, Microsoft Edge, or Safari.
+An ad blocker extension may also work with other popular browsers, such as Opera, Firefox, and Vivaldi.

 • Total Adblock: Total Adblock is an easy, hands-free solution ad blocker.
 The free browser extension blocks ads, pop-ups, videos, and third-party tracking.
 If you opt for the paid plan, Total Adblock blocks unlimited ads and browser notifications, plus it includes antivirus protection.
+Plus, Total Adblock premium includes the award-winning antivirus software TotalAV

 Get Total Adblock | Read Our Total Adblock Review